Baylor vs. Kansas NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- These two squads combine to surrender 45 points per game, five fewer than this contest's over/under.
+- The 45 combined points per game that these two squads have allowed this season are 4.5 fewer than the 49.5 over/under in this contest.

-- Bears games this season feature an average total of 53.7 points, a number 3.7 points higher than Saturday's over/under.
+- The Bears and their opponents have scored an average of 54.0 points per game in 2021, 4.5 more than Saturday's total.

-- The 50-point total for this game is 2.3 points below the 52.3 points per game average total in Jayhawks games this season.
+- The 49.5-point total for this game is 3.0 points below the 52.5 points per game average total in Jayhawks games this season.

 Baylor Stats and Trends

-- Last game, the Bears knocked off the Texas Southern Tigers by a score of 66-7.
-The Bears covered the spread as 44.5-point favorites.
+- Baylor has one win against the spread in two games this year.

-- The Bears have been favored by 17 points or more two times this season and have covered the spread in all of them.
+- The Bears have been favored by 18 points or more once this season and covered the spread.

-- Find the latest odds and place wagers on the Bears to cover the spread at SISportsbook.

-- The two teams combined to hit the over on the 53-point over/under.

-- Baylor is 2-1 against the spread and 2-0 overall when the team picks up more than 361.5 yards.
+- Baylor is 1-1 against the spread and 2-0 overall when the team amasses over 361.5 yards.

 - The Bears have one giveaway this season, while the Jayhawks have one takeaway .